Alberto199810/Master-s-thesis-Moneyball-II/README.md

 ## Results
-The below tables details the RMSE & R&#x00B2; score for each of the models that we ran.
-The score presented is the that of the respective best version of that model.
+The below tables details the similarity coefficient, the percentage savings and the trade off coefficient for the top 5 values obtained for trade off coefficient.
+Obviously, the higher is trade-off, the best is the combination of similarities of statistics and money we're saving.

 | Season       | League  | Similarity Coeff.  | Savings | Trade Off |
 | :----------: | :----------:| :-----------------: | :----------: | :---------:|
 | 2020-2021    | Serie A     | 4.424397	  |  74.685169   |	16.880303 |